 Some projects I am working on currently and some details below:

-- Social-ecological diversity and resilience in changing fisheries
+- Social-ecological resilience in changing fisheries

 In 2008-2009, BC FLNRO sampled 30 lake trout populations that ranged from larger, exploited lakes to pristine, backcountry, and high-alpine lakes.
 From this, they collected back-calculated size-at-age from 1,100 lake trout.
 These fish ranged drastically in maximum body size (several > 100cm in fork length) and age (many were born in the 1950s!).
 Throughout their range, lake trout are known to have several large- v. small-bodied morphs typically associated with variation in their diet and/or their post-glacial evolution.
 These “polymorphs” may represent a unique contribution both to fisheries and to biodiversity conservation.
 We can use this dataset to ask several intriguing questions on the ecology of lake trout:

 - Are their polymorphs present in these 30 lakes?

 - If so, how many morphs are there?